openmrs/openmrs-react-components/README.md

 For a documentation of how to use the components check out the [readme](https://github.com/openmrs/openmrs-react-components/tree/OEUI_183/src/components#patientheader) for components

+## Material-UI

+UI components with

+Install typeface-roboto???

 ## Bootstrap

+(Legacy: we are migrating some/many of the components to use Material UI)

 UI components within the library generally use Bootstrap styles.  *However* the bootstrap css files are not included in the released bundle.
 Library consumers must provide the Bootstrap styles (or their own alternatives) within there